CHLNDDEV/oceanmesh/README.md

     zip_ref.extractall("gshhg-shp-2.3.7")

 fname = "gshhg-shp-2.3.7/GSHHS_shp/f/GSHHS_f_L1.shp"
-WKT = 4326 # WKT for WGS84 which is what the geospatial data is in
+EPSG = 4326  # EPSG code for WGS84 which is what you want to mesh in
-# Specify and extent to read in and a minimum mesh size in the unit of the projected system
+# Specify and extent to read in and a minimum mesh size in the unit of the projection
-extent = om.Region(extent=(-75.000, -70.001, 40.0001, 41.9000), crs=WKT)
+extent = om.Region(extent=(-75.000, -70.001, 40.0001, 41.9000), crs=EPSG)
-min_edge_length = 0.01 # In the units of the projected space!
+min_edge_length = 0.01  # In the units of the projection!
+shoreline = om.Shoreline(
+    fname, extent.bbox, min_edge_length, crs=EPSG
-shoreline = om.Shoreline(fname, extent.bbox, min_edge_length, crs=WKT) # NB: the Shoreline class assumes WGS84:4326
+)  # NB: the Shoreline class assumes WGS84:4326 if not specified shoreline.plot(
-shoreline.plot(
     xlabel="longitude (WGS84 degrees)",
     ylabel="latitude (WGS84 degrees)",